developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 #### Decode Data Options

-**Enable Character Checking -** enables the barcode data to assist in the identification of the barcode.
+**Enable Character Checking -** enables the barcode data to assist in the identification or verification of the barcode data being decoded.
+When selected, the following options become available:

-**Starts With / Contains -** Enter character(s) into this field to filter barcode by characters at the beginning or at some index in a String.
-Leave blank if characters should not be checked.
-Applies only if Character Checking is enabled.
+ * **Starts With...** checks for the specified character(s) starting with the first character (index 0) of the acquired barcode data.

-**At -** Only enabled if “Enable Character Checking” is checked and “Contains” is chosen.
-Enter the index at which the character checking will begin.
-The index is “0” based, staring from Left most character.
+ * **Contains -** checks for the specified character(s) in the acquired data starting at the index specified in the "at" field (index 0 = the first character).

-**String Length -** Only enabled if “Enable Character Checking” is checked.
-Enter the number of characters the barcode data must contain.
-Leave blank if no length is specified.
+ * **String Length -** the number of characters the barcode data must contain.
+Leave blank to leave length unspecified.

-Barcode Orientation
+**Barcode Orientation -**sets the orientation of the barcode relative to the scanner:

-Select the direction that the barcode is facing.
+* **0° -** the barcode is right-side up on the form.
-0°: Select this if the barcode is upright with respect to the form.
+* **90° -** the barcode is rotated 90 degrees to the left (counterclockwise).
-90°: Select this if the barcode is rotated 90 degrees to the left with respect to the form.
+* **180° -** the barcode is upside down.
-180°: Select this if the barcode is upside down with respect to the form.
+* **270° -** the barcode is rotated 270 degrees to the left (counterclockwise).

-270°: Select this if the barcode is rotate 270 degrees to the left with respect to the form.
+Orientation must be consistent across the entire Document.

 _**Other Field Property settings may appear under certain conditions**_.

 -----